Founders in Spearhead should create proprietary dealflow—not pay up for hot rounds they just met. You should:

 - Demonstrate high conviction by buying 1% of the company—no spray and pray

-- Lead rounds as often as possible; ideally, be the first money in
+- Lead rounds as often as possible; ideally, be the first money at a pre-money below $10M

 - Invest in companies with the potential to produce 100x-1,000x returns

-- Maintain an average pre-money valuation below $10M
+- Maintain an average pre-money valuation below $15M across your portfolio

 - Pre-seed and seed stage companies